jahshaw/splendid/README.md

 ## Notes
 - Written and tested using Python 3.6, I have no idea whether this works on earlier versions.
 - This requires the 'geopy' module to calculate distances (use pip install to get it).
 Geopy uses a WGS84 spheroid projection so the inter-capital distances are slightly different than those calculated by Bilen on the UGQ spreadsheet (by up to about 0.5%).
 However, Jon Lawn has confirmed this doesn't change any answers.
+- Beware that currently the check_isolation function won't alert you at all if you enter a capital that it can't find (e.g. making a typo).